 Common Types of Theft Crimes:

-Petty Theft (Penal Code Section 488)-Misdemeanor with maximum of 6 months jail/fines/probation.
+Petty Theft (Penal Code Section 488)-Misdemeanor with a maximum of 6 months jail/fines/probation.

 Petty Theft with a Prior Conviction (Penal Code 666)-Can be charged as either a Misdemeanor or Felony.
 A Misdemeanor Petty theft with a Prior carries one year maximum in county jail.
 A Felony carries a maximum of 3 years in prison.